+The Alumni Association of the University of Michigan (AAUM) is seeking an Assistant Director of Development to join the Development team that is an integral part of the AAUM’s strategic transformation plan.
+The team is focused on alumni donor engagement and stewardship for the Alumni Association’s strategic priorities.
 The Assistant/Associate Director of Development will be responsible for securing major gifts for the Alumni Association of the University of Michigan (AAUM).
-They will spend 80% of their time identifying, cultivating, soliciting, and stewarding individual donors and prospects who demonstrate an interest in supporting AAUM priorities such as LEAD Scholars and Camp Michigania.
+They will spend 80% of their time identifying, cultivating, soliciting, and stewarding individual donors and prospects who demonstrate an interest in supporting various AAUM priorities, with a primary focus on the LEAD Scholars program.
 The Assistant/Associate Director of Development will build and manage a portfolio of major gift prospects with the capacity to give $50K or more.
 They will work closely with Alumni Association staff and leaders while also partnering with university-wide development colleagues in order to promote a donor-centered, collaborative environment.

 Identify, assess, analyze, and design appropriate strategies for approaching prospects and donors and making the vitally important match between donors’ philanthropic interests and Alumni Association (AAUM) priorities.